Table of Contents

 How to Deal?

-Before starting an outsourcing partnership with an oversea team, it's important to keep your in-house team informed and involved.
+Before starting an outsourcing partnership with a dedicated software development team, it's important to keep your in-house team informed and involved.
 Communicate any changes in the organizational structure or management that will occur as a result of the outsourcing project, and provide your team with information about the extended team and ensures that all employees understand and accept this shift.

 Besides, effective communication is primary to a successful offshored project; for a productive client-vendor relationship, you should constantly communicate and discuss your updates on the projects, ideas, and goals to ensure everyone is on the same page.

-As managing an overseas team of IT engineers is particularly a challenging task, hiring a manager to fully take responsibility for the team is worth considering.
+As managing a dedicated software development team is particularly a challenging task, hiring a manager to fully take responsibility for the team is worth considering.
 The manager will be in charge of communicating with the whole team, providing the necessary instructions and guidelines about the project, and tracking the development process to ensure the product’s time-to-market.

 Obstacles and risks always exist on the way to productive outsourcing.
 Despite the distress that potential risks associated with offshoring software development may bring, if smartly managed, the benefits of outsourcing will surely exceed the risks.